urakubo/Dojo-standalone/README.md

 	- Ground truth h5 File:		Generated file.
 	- Tensorflow Record File:	Generated file.
 	- Tensorflow Model Folder:	Folder storing training results.
 5. Execute the training.
 It requires over a few days depending on the target image volume, machine speed, and the Max Training Steps.
 A few million training steps are required for minimal quality inference.
-You can execute additive training by specifying the same files, Sparse and folders with the increasing number of "Max Training Steps".
+You can execute additive training by specifying the same parameter settings with the increasing number of "Max Training Steps".

 Hidetoshi Urakubo